pmcilwaine/pmcilwaine.github.io/_posts/2019-08-01-understanding-rest.md

 5. Layered System
 6. Code-on-Demand (optional)

-Each constraint listed adds something to the constraint above it as a whole this gives us the architectural style of REST.
+Each constraint listed adds to the constraint above it as a whole this gives us as a whole, the architectural style of REST.

 ### Client-Server
 This is the first constraint to the architectural style.
 The main principle behind client-server is separation of concerns.

-The purpose of separation of concerns allows us to separate the user interface which improves portability and concerns of the server which improves the scalability of the service.
+The purpose of separation of concerns requires us to separate the user interface which improves portability and concerns of the server which improves the scalability of the service.

-As we have the principle of separation of concerns, we get evolvability.
-That means that client and server can evolve independently.[^1][^3]
+The principle of separation of concerns gives us evolvability.
+For a client server architecture to really work well and in the case of REST we want both the client and server to evolve independently from each other[^1][^3].
+This evolvability is important and I'll discuss it again in how we can attempt to ensure this.

 ### Stateless
 This means that the client must send all the necessary information to the service to understand the request.
-This requires the client to store some state and it should be sent with the request.
+This requires the client to store some state and it should be sent with the request to ensure the request is fulfilled correctly.

 Advantages of this constraint are visibility, reliability, and scalability.
 It has a drawback as each request needs to contain all the information in the request thus reduces network performance, it also reduces server control of consistent application behaviour as part of the application state is now stored on the client. [^1]